seng637-Winter/seng637-a5-dgpullano/Assignment5-12.md

 ![Figure 2: Initial Intensity Graph for 2 Best Models](Submission_Screenshots/RGT_Initial_Intensity_Graph_2Best.png)

 Looking at the initial intensity graph above, it can be seen that even in the best performing models, there are still several areas where the dataset intensities are much higher than those predicted by the 2 models (i.e. data points 2, 19, 20, 21, 22).
-There are also a couple of spots where the dataset intensities are much lower than those predicted by the 2 models (i.e. data points 3, 6, 7, 16, 24).
+There are also several locations where the dataset intensities are much lower than those predicted by the 2 models (i.e. data points 3, 6, 7, 16, 24).
 This suggests that the models can be improved through performing a range analysis on these 2 best models.

+#

 ## Result of Range Analysis (Which Part of Data is Good for Proceeding with Analysis)
 Now that the 2 best models have been identified, the next step was to perform a range analysis using subsets of the provided dataset to identify which part of the data is good for proceeding forward.